BCDA-APS/gemviz/README.md

 ## Acknowledgements

-We'd like to thank the [GEM program](https://www.gemfellowship.org/) for sponsoring an internship for the development of this software at the Advanced Photon Source.
+We'd like to thank the [GEM fellow program](https://www.gemfellowship.org/) for sponsoring an intern fellowship for the development of this software at the Advanced Photon Source.